ketanhdoshi/ketanhdoshi.github.io/_posts/2021-03-18-Audio-Classification.md

 After downloading the dataset, we see that it consists of two parts:

-- Audio files in the ‘audio’ folder: It has 10 sub-folders named ‘fold1’ through ‘fold10’.
-Each sub-folder contains a number of ‘.wav’ audio samples eg. ‘fold1/103074–7–1–0.wav’
+- **Audio files** in the ‘_audio_’ folder: It has 10 sub-folders named ‘_fold1_’ through ‘_fold10_’.
+Each sub-folder contains a number of ‘_.wav_’ audio samples eg. ‘_fold1/103074–7–1–0.wav_’
-- Metadata in the ‘metadata’ folder: It has a file ‘UrbanSound8K.csv’ that contains information about each audio sample in the dataset such as its filename, its class label, the ‘fold’ sub-folder location, and so on.
+- **Metadata** in the ‘metadata’ folder: It has a file ‘_UrbanSound8K.csv_’ that contains information about each audio sample in the dataset such as its filename, its class label, the ‘fold’ sub-folder location, and so on.
 The class label is a numeric Class ID from 0–9 for each of the 10 classes. eg. the number 0 means air conditioner, 1 is a car horn, and so on.

 The samples are around 4 seconds in length.
 Here’s what one sample looks like: